Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-You can be ordered by the High Court to have a medical check by a doctor.
-This happens if the court thinks your physical or mental health is important to a court case.
-The court decides when and where the check happens.
-You can have your own doctor with you when you have the medical check.
-The court may order the other party to pay for your travel and other costs.
-They may also pay for your doctor to be there.
-You must do what the doctor asks and answer their questions.
-If you do not do what the court orders, the court can stop the case or remove some documents.
-The court can look at a previous law for comparison.
+The High Court can order you to have a medical check by a doctor if the court thinks your health is important to a case.
+You can have your own doctor with you when you have the check.
+The court can also order the other party to pay you for things like travel and having your own doctor there.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.